teknofire/chef-support-bot/README.md

 Next, you will need to do is setup a new slack app to talk with your running instance.
 You can do that by going to this page: https://api.slack.com/apps?new_app=1

+Go to the `Bot Users` and create a new user for the app, then you can go to the `OAuth & Permissions` and click the `Install App to Workspace` button.

 After that there are a couple of authentication tokens needed from slack that need to be added to a `.env` file in the root of the repository
-To get these you will need to setup a new slack app to talk with your running instance.
-You can do that by going to this page: https://api.slack.com/apps?new_app=1

 * `SLACK_TOKEN` - This can be found in the `Basic Information` link and copying the `Verfication Token` value
-* `SLACK_API_TOKEN` - This can be found in the `Install App` link and copying the `Bot User OAuth Access Token`
+* `SLACK_API_TOKEN` - This can be found in the `OAuth & Permissions` link and copying the `Bot User OAuth Access Token`

 The contents of the file should look like this: